danljuarez/ms-sql-queries/README.md

 ![](./screenshots/screenshot-02.jpg)

 ## AdventureWorks – SQL Query Demos
-- Retrieve a list of all employees with their ID, name, job title, department, gender, and corresponding highest total sales by year and month.
+- List all employees with their ID, name, job title, department, gender, and corresponding highest total sales by year and month.

     **Take a Look**: